Flights & getting there

 Organised bus tours from Galway city with companies such as Lally Tours offer a good, if condensed, overview of the region.

-Bus Éireann (www.buseireann.ie) serves most of Connemara.
-Services can be sporadic, and some operate May to September only, or July and August only.
+- Bus Éireann (www.buseireann.ie) serves most of Connemara.
+Services can be sporadic – a handful operate May to September only, or July and August only.

-Citylink (www.citylink.ie) has several buses a day linking Galway city with Clifden via Oughterard and on to Cleggan and Letterfrack.
+- Citylink (www.citylink.ie) has several buses a day linking Galway city with Clifden via Oughterard and going on to Cleggan and Letterfrack.

 Your own wheels are the best way to get off this scenic region's beaten track.
 Watch out for the narrow roads' stone walls and meandering Connemara sheep – characterised by their thick creamy fleece and coal-black face and legs.

 An alternative route between Galway and Clifden is via the R336 and R340; you can either join the N59 near Recess, or continue along the coast via the R342 then R341 to Roundstone, Ballyconneely and Derrygimla and on to Clifden.
-Side roads lead to tiny inlets, little coves and remote beaches, and the low, bleak islands of Lettermore, Gorumna and Lettermullen, linked by bridges.
+Side roads lead to tiny inlets, little coves and remote beaches.
+In the south, the low, bleak islands of Lettermore, Gorumna and Lettermullen are linked by bridges.